krapjost/krapjost/README.md

 ## what i do
 currently developing [task manager app](https://github.com/krapjost/non) using flutter/dart.
 ## what i will do
-make simple chat app using flutter with elixir/pheonix server
+make simple chat app using flutter backed with elixir/pheonix server
-## what i interested in
+## what i interested in currently
 1. how to code efficiently in functional way.
 2. and is functional paradigm is my thing?